-Academic Resume Writing Tips / CV Curriculum Vitae Strategies
+Academic Resume / Curriculum Vitae Strategies

-Transferable academic skills refer to a set of qualities you have developed in one job that directly correlate with or will help you perform the responsibilities of the targeted position.
+Transferable education skills refer to a set of qualities you have developed in one job that directly correlate with or will help you perform the responsibilities of the targeted position.
 If you are transitioning careers, assessing your transferable skills is crucial!
 Evaluate your communication, interpersonal, time management, and leadership skills, as well as anything else you think, may give you an advantage.

 Mention Foreign Languages and Worldly Experience

 It is critical to be able to get along with all types of people.
 If you have international travel experience, then you have been exposed to different cultures, religions, customs, and beliefs; thus, making you more tolerant and compassionate toward others.
-In your introductory paragraph, you might mention that you are well traveled.
+In your introductory paragraph, you might mention that you are well-traveled.

 If you speak another language, include this as well, in both your resume and cover letter, as this will also help you to stand out from your competition.